Several

 danger if used improperly.
 Consumer laser products are generally in classes

-I, II, and IIIa, while lasers for professional
+I, II, and IIIa, while lasers for professional use may be in classes IIIb

-for Classes II–IV must include a warning symbol that states the class and
+and IV.
+The labeling for Classes II–IV must include a warning symbol that

-the output power of the product.
+states the class and the output power of the product.

 The FDA